 4. Effectiveness?
-The US organizations with the greatest authority on this topic – the US Preventative Services Task Force and the American College of Obstetricians and Gynecologists – released only a lukewarm recommendation for routine screening for perinatal depression in 2015, stating that “direct and indirect evidence support moderate certainty that screening for depression in pregnant and postpartum women is of moderate net benefit.”
+The US organizations with the greatest authority on this topic – the US Preventative Services Task Force and the American College of Obstetricians and Gynecologists – released only a lukewarm recommendation for routine screening for perinatal depression in 2016, stating that there is “at least moderate certainty that there is a moderate net benefit to screening for depression in pregnant and postpartum women.”
 In fact, four other states – Illinois, Massachusetts, New Jersey, and West Virginia – have tried mandated screening, and it did not result in more women getting treatment.
 Overall, among perinatal women who screen positive for the depression, 78% don’t actually get any mental health treatment.

 5. Mandated screening vs. community support.
 California is trying to go beyond screening to mandate services that connect those who screen positive to mental health care.
 Given the limited success of this strategy in other states, and given the complexities of the US insurance systems to actually implement such a program, a different approach might be in order.
 An alternative strategy that has demonstrated efficacy is when nurses or mental health providers visit new moms at home.
 Home visits after childbirth by healthcare professionals are provided across northern and western European countries with great success.
 Maybe the US could take a page from their playbook.